satpalsr/sdk/docs/server.entity.md

 Entities are highly configurable and controllable.
 All entities are created from a .gltf model asset and allow full control of their rigid body and attached collider dynamics.

+<h2>Events</h2>

+This class is an EventRouter, and instances of it emit events with payloads listed under [EntityEventPayloads](./server.entityeventpayloads.md)

 ## Example